Keyboard shortcuts

 This chapter of the Rust book explains Rust’s facilities for writing unit tests, and how they can be organized in a project.

 SQLite is the world’s most deployed database.
-It implemented as a C library that can be embedded into applications directly, and it powers anything from iPhones to web servers.
+It is implemented as a C library that can be embedded into applications directly, and it powers anything from iPhones to web servers.
 This article outlines the approach that the SQLite team uses to ensure that it stays correct over time, with 100% branch test coverage and millions of test cases.
-The SQLite team considers testing so valuable that while the source-code for it itself is free and open-source, the tests are only available commercially.
+The SQLite team considers testing so valuable that while the source code itself is free and open-source, the tests are only available commercially.

 How to Test by Alex Kladov